-That may sound a bit silly, and I am not overlooking the fact that we have a tendency to humanize our pets, but they do have preferences when it comes to activities.
-They could prefer mind games or puzzle to group play, or even games requiring physical agility.
+That may sound a bit silly, and I am not overlooking the fact that we have a tendency to humanize our pets, but they do have preferences when it comes to activities for bored dogs.

 Stimulation can be broken down into two categories, physical and mental, and both are very necessary in order to provide a stable routine for your dog.

 Keep a toy box filled with a variety of mentally stimulating toys that appeal to an energetic pup and seniors.

 It's important to provide your dog with a variety of daily activities that suit their needs and abilities.
 You want them to have so much fun that they forget about being bored.